deephaven-examples/processing-large-csv-data/README.md

 Here are the actual times I got on my normal laptop:

-- Read Parquet:  1.0 second.
+- Read Parquet Directory:  1.0 second.
 - Deephaven `sum_by` expense time: 55.9 seconds.
 - Deephaven `agg` expense time: 6.1 seconds.
-- Deephaven `sum_by` expense time: 152.9 seconds.
+- Deephaven monthly `sum_`  and ` avg_by` expense time: 152.9 seconds.

 Note that the last one is actually several aggregations.